 However, this is expected to change in the future, depending on the designated level of risk.
 ICT products, services and processes with a low level of risk should be able to rely on self-assessment and/or third-party certification.
 Certification is expected to remain voluntary for these goods at the “basic” level.
 By 2023, the EU Cybersecurity Agency will determine if certain schemes will become mandatory for high-risk ICT items.

-How Will the Cybersecurity Act Impact Businesses?
+How Is the Cybersecurity Act Impacting Businesses?

 This act provides companies operating within the European Union the chance to certify that their products, processes or services meet EU cybersecurity standards.
 For now, businesses can decide whether to participate in this certification process.
 The main advantage is the assurance that their conformity will be recognized by all countries in the Union.
 In fact, the framework aims to set a unified standard for cybersecurity certification and avoid a disjointed approach with different member states introducing their own standards.